s-go/th-review-helpfulness/docs/examples.md

 * "The tag “Pragmatic Contrast” applies when the connective indicates a contrast between one of the arguments and an *inference* that can be drawn from the other" (PDTP Annotation Manual: 33)
 * Only a few instances annotated, all should be Comparison.Contrast

+## Product-Type Related Differences

+* Contingency.Condition, Contingency.Cause: electronics +, books -
+* Expansion.List: electronics (slightly) +, books -
+* Temporal.Asynchronous, Expansion.Instantiation: electronics 0, books +

+### Contingency.Condition

+#### Electronics
+> So **if** you want a great 70-200 zoom and crave attention and can carry the weight this lens is for you.

+#### Books

+often either related to the content or advise to the reader

+> I didn't like any one in this novel and really didn't care **if** they survived or not.
+> Do not buy this book **if** you have the option of buying Wolff's book- and definentely do not waste your money buying both of them.

+### Contingency.Cause

+#### Electronics
+> i got this lens **because** i wanted a compact wide angle lens that i could easily throw in my bag to cover events.

+#### Books

+Motivation
+> The only reason I finished the bk is **because** so many of my readers friends loved it and I kept waiting for its redeeming qualities.

+Justification
+> My guess is that this is the author's first book, because it reads like the work of an amateur, complete with awkward transitions, weak characterizations, and one-dimensional characters.